-Contribution of Project to an Understanding of Sport Participation

-Although previous research findings are promising, a theoretically-grounded study investigating causal mechanisms with longitudinal research is needed.
-Specifically, we expect that the support, affiliation, and self-acceptance developed in a sexual minority-focused sport setting will enhance individual identity, identification with the broader sexual minority community, and decrease concealment of identity in other contexts.
-These processes of identity enhancement are expected to help explain how sport group involvement may lead to better mental health and counteract minority stress.
+Contribution of Project to an Understanding of Sport Participation: Although previous research findings are promising, a theoretically-grounded study investigating causal mechanisms with longitudinal research is needed.
+Preliminary findings from this study support our predictions that the support, affiliation, and self-acceptance developed in a sexual minority-focused sport setting will enhance individual identity, identification with the broader sexual minority community, and decrease concealment of identity in other contexts.
+These processes of identity enhancement are expected to help explain how sport group involvement may lead to better psychological wellbeing and counteract minority stress.